OctopusDeploy/blog/blog/2021-02/multi-tenancy-release-management/index.md

 With this information the step template will:

 1. Use the channel's lifecycle to calculate the source environment, which is **Test**.
-2. Pull all the releases for that channel matching the `2021.1.0.*` pattern.
+2. Pull all the releases for the channel matching the `2021.1.0.*` pattern.
 3. Loop through those releases to find the last release successfully deployed **Test**.
 Note, that not the newest release created, but the last one deployed to **Test**.

 Multi-tenancy adds some complexity.